Konstantin Kalinin

 • built-in e-prescribing

-This MVP thing and your decision about which parts of the EHR system to start with naturally belong to the strategy step.
+The MVP question and your call on where to start belong to the strategy step.

-• Assessment: Start by exploring your current pain points.
+Start with your current pain points.
 What workflows are inefficient?
 Where do you lose time or data fidelity?
-What are clinicians, admins, and patients currently complaining about?
+Where are clinicians and admins complaining loudest?

-• Scope Definition: Once the gaps are clear, you’ll need to define which features are mission-critical versus nice-to-have.
-This also includes setting boundaries — what won’t your EHR do in v1?
+Once the gaps are clear, define which features are must-have versus nice-to-have.
+Set boundaries too: what won’t your EHR do in v1?

-• Business Case: Tie your functional needs back to measurable outcomes.
-Are you reducing readmission rates?
-Improving billing accuracy?
-Shortening appointment cycles?
-These anchor your MVP and long-term roadmap in ROI logic, not wishlist thinking.
+Tie functional needs back to measurable outcomes: readmission rates dropping, billing accuracy climbing, appointment cycles shortening, clinical documentation time falling.
+These anchor your MVP and long-term roadmap in ROI logic, since wishlist thinking doesn’t survive contact with the build.

-No surprise here.
-Any project, be it EHR system development or clinic construction, requires thorough research and planning.
+Any project, EHR system development or clinic construction alike, needs thorough research and planning.
 You’ll have to answer questions like:

-• What is the end goal for implementing an EHR?
+• What’s the end goal for implementing an EHR?

 • lean canvas (just a clever word for business plan/model)